AishwaryaHB/teaching/README.md

 I had the opportunity to serve as one of the junior instructors for the Summer 2016 offering of <a href="https://www.eduvance.in/mbed/" target="_blank">Summer Industrial Training and Internship Program in Embedded Systems and IoT</a>, a month long course conducted by <a href="https://www.eduvance.in/" target="_blank">Eduvance</a> in collaboration with the ARM University Program, Cypress University Alliance, and Microchip Technologies.
 The course introduced rising seniors pursuing ECE and other related majors to embedded systems in both theory and practice with the intention of making them better prepared to execute their senior design projects.

 ### Mentees
 - **<a href="https://www.linkedin.com/in/joseph-miano-a5b91785/" target="_blank">Joseph Miano</a>**: During his time as an undergrad at GT, Joe and I collaborated on a project dealing with multi-scale representation learning of X-ray microtomogrphy data.
-Our work together eventually led to two papers, one of which was presented at <a href="https://ieeexplore.ieee.org/document/9506174" target="_blank">ICIP 2021</a> (journal submission in prep), and an extended abstract that was presented at <a href="https://alleninstitute.org/events-training/bioimage-informatics-2019/" target="_blank">BioImage Informatics 2019</a>.
-Joe's contrinution to this project formed a significant chunk of his undergraduate thesis.
+Our work together eventually led to a paper presented at <a href="https://ieeexplore.ieee.org/document/9506174" target="_blank">ICIP 2021</a>, and an extended abstract that was presented at <a href="https://alleninstitute.org/events-training/bioimage-informatics-2019/" target="_blank">BioImage Informatics 2019</a>.
+Joe's contribution to this project formed a significant chunk of his undergraduate thesis.
+- **<a href="https://suheecho.com/" target="_blank">Suhee Cho</a>**: Suhee and I collaborated during her visit to Georgia Tech as an exchange student through her home university, KAIST, in South Korea.
+We worked together on my project studying the <a href="https://hchoilab.github.io/corticalRNN/" target="_blank">architectural biases of the canonical cortical microcircuit under the purview of predictive coding</a>, leading to a <a href="https://www.biorxiv.org/content/10.1101/2024.05.23.595629v1/" target="_blank">journal paper</a> and a <a href="https://www.youtube.com/live/0eSzx_cvqJU?feature=share&t=3930" target="_blank">Cosyne talk</a> (as well as a conference poster presentation for Suhee herself!).
+Suhee is <a href="https://profiles.stanford.edu/suhee-cho" target="_blank">now</a> at Dr. Jay McClelland's lab at Stanford!